NuGet/docs.microsoft.com-nuget/docs/create-packages/Publish-a-package.md

 ---
-title: How to Publish a NuGet Package | Microsoft Docs
+title: How to Publish a NuGet Package
+description: Detailed instructions for how to publish a NuGet package to nuget.org or private feeds, and how to manage package ownership on nuget.org.
 author: kraigb
 ms.author: kraigb
-manager: ghogen
+manager: douge
 ms.date: 03/19/2018
-ms.topic: article
+ms.topic: conceptual
-ms.prod: nuget
-ms.technology: null
-description: Detailed instructions for how to publish a NuGet package to nuget.org or private feeds, and how to manage package ownership on nuget.org.
-keywords: NuGet package publishing, publish NuGet package, NuGet package ownership, publish to nuget.org, private NuGet feeds ms.reviewer:
+ms.reviewer:
   - anangaur
-- karann-msft
+  - karann
-- unniravindranathan
+  - unnir
 ms.workload:
+  - dotnet
- - "dotnet"
+  - dotnetcore
- - "aspnet"
+  - aspnet
 ---

 # Publishing packages